-The rise in technology has prompted a greater need for transparency, within companies and with their consumers.
+The rise in technology has prompted a greater need for transparency, within companies and with their consumers, find great assessment and top service providers for your business in this site.
 Any dishonesty can now be easily traced online.
 And if a person doesn’t trust a company, they won’t bother doing business with them.
 It is also important to know that selling your business is different than selling the assets owned by your business.

 The value of trust

 Trust is the basis of all business relationships, be it employer-employee or company-consumer.
 When companies encourage an environment of trust, employers and employees are open with each other.
 They feel free to communicate their ideas, views, and opinions openly.
 This kind of environment helps increase employee productivity and retention.
 Employees feel that their contribution is special, that they can be proud of their work and feel more connected to the business.

 Research conducted by Institute of Leadership and Management stated that trust was reasonably high in most UK organisations.
 Integrity was one of the drivers of trust, with 48% of respondents considering it to be the most important element.
 It also found that integrity was a must-have for senior leaders.

 Benjamin Franklin once said, “It takes many good deeds to build a good reputation, and only one bad one to lose it.”
 Companies, therefore, are extremely concerned about their reputation – they care what people think about them.

 A company which acts with integrity creates goodwill for itself in the market.
 This helps in building trusting relationships with customers and employees.
 The company also sees a surge in productivity and sales.